This page was printed from the South & West Devon Formulary and Referral site at

 In children aged 5 - 12 years an inhaled LABA can be considered as initial add on therapy, or LTRA.

-In asthma, do not prescribe a LABA should not be prescribed without ICS preventer treatment.
+In asthma, do not prescribe a LABA without ICS preventer treatment.
 Combination LABA/ICS devices are recommended to ensure LABA is given with appropriate ICS dose.

 If control remains poor on very low-dose inhaled corticosteroid (ICS) plus a long-acting beta 2 agonist (LABA) combination inhaler, recheck the diagnosis, assess adherence to existing medication and check inhaler technique and spacer use, before increasing therapy.
 If more intense treatment is appropriate, then the following alternatives can be considered.